 A couple of days after the lip repair, Valerie and Scott took Luc home and moved forward with the adoption.

 Two years later, the couple moved back to Plano.
 Luc’s lip repair did not heal correctly, and he had skin left on his upper lip covering his front teeth.
 Since Valerie’s brothers had been treated at Children’s Health℠, she says she knew it was a great place to turn and made an appointment at the Fogelson Plastic Surgery and Craniofacial Center at Children’s Health.

-After a three-hour surgery with Dr. Smartt, Luc went from a restricted diet of soft foods and liquids to eating anything.
+After a three-hour surgery, Luc went from a restricted diet of soft foods and liquids to eating anything.

-“The outcome after surgery with Dr. Smartt was amazing,” Valerie says.
+“The outcome after surgery was amazing,” Valerie says.
 “We were blown away.
 We had asked God from the beginning to send us skilled surgeons to assist with Luc’s care and recovery.
-There is no doubt God answered those prayers in Dr. Smartt and his team!”
+There is no doubt God answered those prayers!”

 “He is the sweetest boy”